PETR HEBER + TOMI UNGERER

 The lower floors of the tower exhibit artworks by the leading Czech 'scrap art' artist Petr Heber.
-Sculptor, restorer and creator of unique spatial compositions of iron, stone and wood Petr Heber was born in 1942 and has been living in Jicin since the age of four.
+Sculptor, restorer, and creator of unique spatial compositions of iron, stone, and wood Petr Heber was born in 1942 and has been living in Jicin since the age of four.
 He was noticed by the professional public for the first time in the mid-seventies with his work "American still life".
-He managed to obtain a then rare tin of Coca-Cola, which he broke with his foot, a pack of American cigarettes, and a few butts.
+He managed to obtain a then-rare tin of Coca-Cola, which he broke with his foot, a pack of American cigarettes, and a few butts.
 Using glue he incorporated everything into a framed wall object.
 There was a lot of courage to use objects that were at the time considered a symbol of the despicable capitalist lifestyle.
 Petr Heber since then enlivens in a provocative manner things, whose function already ceased to exist, or which had lost their original purpose.
-It can be a broken spoon, pieces of old furniture, various parts of disassembled or damaged technical equipments.
+It can be a broken spoon, pieces of old furniture, various parts of disassembled or damaged technical equipment.
 With extraordinary imagination and passion for the material, the shape and composition and applying a number of combined artistic techniques Petr Heber creates timeless archetypal live works.
 His works are exhibited mainly in the Czech Republic and Germany and are a valued commodity for the European collectors of modern art.

 Tomi Ungerer - Erotic Art